ArkoiSystems/ArkoiL/README.md

 ```

 Also if you want to build any example (or self written code), you also need to install
-LLVM 10.0.0. ``LLVM4J`` will find the library by itself and so you don't need to do anything
+LLVM 10.0.0. ``ArkoiLLVM`` will find the library by itself and so you don't need to do anything
 else.

-Check out ``LLVM4J`` on this README for more details about it, and a link which will redirect
-you to the offical repository.

-## LLVM4J

-``LLVM4J`` is a sideproject of the Arkoi Language which is necessary, because there are no
-up to date repositorys which made an LLVM Wrapper for Java.
-It covers the entire C API instead
-of the C++ API, because it's more stable than the C++ API.
-Thereforce it will take some time,
-until changes arrive in the C API.

-If you want to learn more about it, you can visit the offical ``LLVM4J`` repository [here](https://github.com/Excse/LLVM4J).

 ## Contributing